Mercedes, Texas: Education

+The college was founded during the height of the Chicano Movement, a period in which Mexican-Americans were organizing for civil rights, labor rights, and educational equity.
+Named after Jacinto Treviño, a Mexican-American revolutionary and educator, the institution was conceived as a space where Chicano students could receive an education relevant to their cultural identity, history, and the socioeconomic challenges faced by their communities.
+It was created by activists and educators who sought to decolonize education, asserting that traditional institutions failed to reflect the realities and needs of Mexican-American students.

 Public libraries

 Dr Hector P Garcia Library serves Mercedes.

 Public arts

 Mercedes is home to a unique public art project: there are 30 handcrafted 5+1/2 ft cowboy boots dispersed throughout the city, each painted with the insignia of different colleges from around the state, country and even Mexico.
-People who are passionate about their alma mater come from all over to take a picture with their boot.

 Radio stations

 These FM radio stations broadcast from Mercedes: